mattpolzin/JSONAPI/README.md

 // Create a typealias because we do not expect JSON:API Resource
 // Objects for this particular API to have Metadata or Links associated
 // with them.
-We also expect them to have String Identifiers. typealias JSONEntity<Description: ResourceObjectDescription> = JSONAPI.ResourceObject<Description, NoMetadata, NoLinks, String>
+We also expect them to have String Ids. typealias JSONEntity<Description: ResourceObjectDescription> = JSONAPI.ResourceObject<Description, NoMetadata, NoLinks, String>

 // Similarly, create a typealias for unidentified entities.
 JSON:API